rupav/Histogram-Equalization/README.md

 # Image-Histogram-Equalizaion

 This repository is for implementation of Histogram Equalization for its application in the field of increasing contrast of a given image!
-See Wiki page to see my results.
+See my repository's 'Wiki' Page (see below my repository name to find 'Wiki' column)  to see my results.